6th Air Refueling Squadron: Transition to the KC-46 Pegasus

-On July 28th, 2023, the 6th Air Refueling Squadron welcomed the first Boeing KC-46 Pegasus tanker aircraft to Travis AFB.
+On July 28th, 2023, the 6th Air Refueling Squadron welcomed the first Boeing KC-46 Pegasus tanker aircraft to Travis Air Force Base.
 The Secretary of the Air Force at the time, Deborah Lee James, had selected the 6th Air Refueling Squadron, along with its sister squadron, the 9th Air Refueling Squadron, as preferred locations for the second round of KC-46 basing locations.
 In order to be able to accommodate the new aircraft, Travis AFB launched a $136.2 Million construction project in 2018 to build a new 3-bay hangar.
 The hangar was completed in 2023, and the first new aircraft were flown from Boeing Field in Seattle, Washington shortly thereafter.
-By September 2024, the Air Force had completely divested of the KC-10 Extender, and as of September 2025, the 6th ARS shares 17 KC-46 tanker aircraft with the 9th Air Refueling Squadron, with plans for a final total of 24 aircraft to be stationed at the base.
+By September 2024, the Air Force had completely divested of the McDonnell Douglas KC-10 Extender, and as of September 2025, the 6th ARS shares 17 KC-46 tanker aircraft with the 9th Air Refueling Squadron, with plans for a final total of 24 aircraft to be stationed at the base.